sepehr-gh/simple-cli-helper/README.md

 # simple-cli-helper

+(2019 update: I was just playing with codes :|)

-A basic commandline interface helper, trying to help creating commandline applications.
+A basic (AND NOOBISH) commandline interface helper, trying to help creating commandline applications.
 Easily invoke a method in your application that is mapped to a command!

 simply use `@CMD` annotations on methods you want to introduce as a command.
 Then choose and implementation of `CLI interface` and scan packages for this annotation. you are done!